All Episodes

 You don't need a special counsel to do that.

-Um, do you think a special counsel would be a good idea?
+Well, do you think a special counsel would be a good idea?

-I mean, I think we probably need one for some of the fusion GPS and uh uranium one simply because Sessions has already said he's gonna recuse on anything involving the Clintons, and then Rosenstein was involved in some of this, so he clearly can't do it.
+I mean, I think we probably need one for some of the fusion GPS and the Uranium One simply because Sessions has already said he's going to recuse on anything involving the Clintons.

-So I think it would make sense for those cases uh to get somebody with a fresh set of eyes.
+So I think it would make sense for those cases to get somebody with a fresh set of eyes.

-Let me let me move on now.
+Let me move on now.

-I think probably this is a make or break moment for the Republicans if they want any shot at staying in power, and that is this entire tax reform deal.
+I think probably this is a make-or-break moment for the Republicans if they want any shot at staying in power.

-Well, we'll pass it in the house, Sean.
+Well, we'll pass it in the House, Sean.

 That's all I can say.

-It's a good bill, the president's right.
+It's a good bill.

-I think this is I think this is make or break for the Republican establishment in the Senate.
+I think this is make or break for the Republican establishment in the Senate.

 They've always said they could get things done, that conservatives were the problem.

-But as you mentioned, conservatives have passed all these things out of the house so far.
+But as you mentioned, conservatives have passed all these things out of the House so far.

-So now it's time for the McConnell aligned establishment to show they can produce, put some points on the board and pass this tax bill.
+So now it's time for the McConnell-aligned establishment to show they can produce, put some points on the board, and pass this tax bill.

 What is going to be in there?

-Because we have I know we have a framework.
+Because I know we have a framework.

 We don't have a bill yet.